 After two hours of steam rooms, ice showers and saunas, I indulged in a delicious afternoon tea, and then followed that up with a fabulous back massage.
 Definitely my idea of a good afternoon!

 May was exam season in our household, so I didn’t travel much for a few weeks.
-But Mark and I did drive down to the Three Countries Showground in Malvern for the RHS Malvern Spring show.
+But I did drive down to the Three Countries Showground in Malvern for the RHS Malvern Spring show.